axoflow/axosyslog-core-docs/content/docs/chapter-concepts/concepts-message-structure/concepts-message-ietfsyslog/_index.md

 {{% /alert %}}

-The {{% productparam "abbrev" %}} application will truncate the following fields:
+The {{% param "product.abbrev" %}} application will truncate the following fields:

   - If *APP-NAME* is longer than 48 characters it will be truncated to 48 characters.